-The IPC has developed a policy of ticketing high demand events for the written and photographic press.
+The IPC policy of ticketing high demand events for the written and photographic press.
 This policy fairly manages access for written press, photographers and (required) technicians to attend and report on competition sessions where demand is greater than the reserved seating for press, and photo positions for photographers in the affected venues.